 A central spot for those who wish to explore the North and South coasts.

-Two bedrooms: 1 x king size double, 1 x Twin (zip/link to king size double on request).
+Two bedrooms: 1 x king size double, 1 x Twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor open plan living room with woodburner, kitchen, dining area and sitting area.

 About the location